vibe-qc

 Capabilities today

 Periodic.
-1D / 2D / 3D PeriodicSystem geometry, Monkhorst-Pack k-meshes with IBZ reduction, Γ-only and multi-k RHF, multi-k KS-DFT with LDA and GGA functionals.
-Ewald summation for point-charge Madelung and Ewald-screened nuclear attraction.
+1D / 2D / 3D PeriodicSystem geometry, Monkhorst-Pack k-meshes with IBZ reduction. Γ-only RHF and KS-DFT — including hybrids — via native Gaussian density fitting; multi-k closed-shell RHF / KS-DFT via 3D Ewald.
+Fermi-Dirac smearing for metals.
+The CRYSTAL-gauge BIPOLE periodic-RHF parity workstream.
 Band structure and density-of-states plotters.
-Gaussian cube + XSF / BXSF writers for molecular and periodic volumetric data.
+Gaussian cube + extended-XYZ + POSCAR + XSF / BXSF writers.

 See the feature matrix for details and the roadmap for what’s next.